Skraeda/xmlary/readme.md

 ```

 ### Bootstrap
-You can use the `bootstrap` method on the writer to get a writer configured with default keywords.
+You can use the `bootstrap` method on the writer to configure it with default keywords.

 #### Keywords
 * `attributes`: Set element attributes